Natasha Johns-Messenger

-Natasha Johns-Messenger (born 1970) is an Australian conceptual artist and filmmaker, who has lived and worked in New York and Melbourne.
-Johns-Messenger is best known for her large-scale site-determined installations that examine spatial perception and light.
-Her work is a process of imitation, illusion and trickery, often activated by architectural interventions and optical physics.
+Natasha Johns-Messenger (born 1970) is an Australian artist and filmmaker, who has lived and worked in New York and Melbourne.
+She is known for her large-scale site-determined installations that examine spatial perception and light.

+In 2007, she won the Den Haag Sculptuur Rabo Bank Prize presented to her by Queen Beatrix of the Netherlands, and in 2005 Johns-Messenger won the Melbourne Prize for Urban Sculpture with her then collaborative group OSW.